 Wherever necessary, Horses should be collected by ambulance and transported to the nearest relevant treatment centre for further assessment and therapy.
 Injured Horses must be given full supportive treatment before being transported.

 c) Competition injuries

-The incidence of injuries sustained in Competition must be monitored in accordance with the relevant discipline requirements.
+The incidence of injuries sustained in Competition should be monitored.
 Ground surface conditions, frequency of Competitions and any other risk factors should be examined carefully to indicate ways to minimise injuries.

 d) Euthanasia